galatolofederico/shieldsweep/README.md

 ## Development

 Current development backlog:
+- [ ] Switch from fiber to native go 1.22 HTTP server
 - [ ] Daemon interaction refactor: create a common (non-internal) package to interact with the daemon (used by cli, web, telegram, etc...) to abstract the HTTP over unix socket interface.
 - [ ] Create a CI/CD pipeline to build and release the software
 - [ ] Write a simple script just to handle Telegram notifications (to be used while the actual Telegram client is in development)